Cost of Living Comparison Between Spain and Nigeria Cost of Living Comparison Between Spain and Nigeria

 Which country has higher housing costs?

-Should I move to Nigeria or Spain?
+Should I move to Nigeria or to Spain?

-It depends on what you're after.
-Nigeria wins on affordability; Spain may offer higher salaries, better infrastructure, and different cultural perks.
+It depends on what you're after: Nigeria wins on affordability; Spain may offer higher salaries, better infrastructure, and different cultural perks.
 Both attract large expat communities for different reasons.

 Spain vs other spots: cost of living compared